keewenaw/dvwa-guide-2019/low/Challenge 3: CSRF.md

 It works!
 Challenge complete.

+<h3><b>In the Real World ...</b></h3>

-Note: In the real world, when you're conducting a pentest, you'd use social engineering techniques to get a user to click the malicious link for you.
+In the real world, when you're conducting a pentest, you'd use social engineering techniques to get a user to click the malicious link for you.
 Common techniques include spear-phishing emails, IMs, and texts.
 If the user is authenticated to the vulnerable application, the attack will succeed and the password will be reset without the user knowing.
 If you want to test this, you'll need to create a new user account that will send the malicious link to the "admin" user via email or a similar method.
 You'd then want the "admin" user to authenticate to the app and then click the link.

-It's somewhat luck-based, as it relies on the user:
+Social engineering attacks are somewhat luck-based, as it relies on the user:
 <ol type="1">
   <li>Having an active session on the vulnerable app;</li>
   <li>Getting your message;</li>